-Asia Television Limited is one of the two free television broadcasters in Hong Kong.
-It was established in 1957, the first Chinese television station in the world.
-However, ATV was surpassed by its major rival Television Broadcasts Limited both in terms of company size and viewership.
+Asia Television was one of Hong Kong's two free television broadcasters.
+Established in 1957, it was the world's first Chinese television station but surpassed by its major rival Television Broadcasts in both company size and viewership.
 ATV’s reputation was badly damaged after its false report of former leader Jiang Zemin’s death on July 6, 2011.
 Its broadcasting licence expired on April 1, 2016.